VeTcRoT/Dynamic-Rouitng/README.md

 # Dynamic-Routing
-Web application that will be able to display hierarchical directory structure.
+Web application that is able to display hierarchical directory structure.